 Quick review: the military’s Blended Retirement System offers matching contributions to your Thrift Savings Plan, and in 2018 you can contribute up to $18,500.
 In 2019 you can contribute up to $19,000.

-[Note: in this post, we’re not going to rehash the debate about High-Three versus opting in to the BRS.
-See the related links at the bottom– especially if you’re eligible to opt in to the BRS.]
+[Note: in this post, we’re not going to rehash the debate about High-Three versus opting into the BRS.
+See the related links at the bottom– especially if you’re eligible to opt into the BRS.]

 That’s it for the quick review.
 Now we’re going to describe how to level up on TSP contributions.

-Later in this post I’ll also answer the question that most of you are thinking right now:
+Later in this post, I’ll also answer the question that most of you are thinking right now:

 Hey Nords, I just checked my Leave and Earnings Statement and, golly dude, I’m not getting paid $55K this *year*– let alone during this deployment.
 I have expenses, too.
 Where the heck are people getting the money for this?!?”